parth93QA/gcp-devops-project/readme.md

 # Docker flask application

 - This applicatiom is written in python
-- It will be deployed in GKW
+- It will be deployed in GKE